-Sweetener - we are making a pumpkin maple granola recipe here, but you can also use agave syrup, brown rice syrup, coconut sugar, or brown sugar.
+Sweetener - We are making a pumpkin maple granola recipe here, but you can also use agave syrup, brown rice syrup, coconut sugar, or brown sugar.

 Toppings - get creative!
 I like using fresh fruit on top of my gluten-free granola to keep it healthy.
 Some people even use mini chocolate chips.
 Just watch out, in case you want to keep it healthy, so you don't add unnecessary calories.

-Flavor - I like granola recipes with lots of flavors, so feel free to add more pumpkin spice, and vanilla extract I also find it lovely to use almond and orange blossom scents.
+Flavor - I like granola recipes with lots of flavors, so feel free to add more pumpkin spice, and vanilla extract.
+I also find it lovely to use almond and orange blossom scents.

-This gluten-free granola recipe has nuts in it but doesn't worry, you can use seeds instead of nuts to make a gluten-free and nut-free - This recipe is very versatile, and you can make any and every substitution you want to make it the perfect gluten-free breakfast for your family.
+This gluten-free granola recipe has nuts in it, but doesn't worry, you can use seeds instead of nuts to make a gluten-free and nut-free - This recipe is very versatile, and you can make any and every substitution you want to make it the perfect gluten-free breakfast for your family.

 For additional breakfast ideas, please see our gluten-free section.

-I love this recipe because it is fully customizable, and you don't need to wait until you have all the ingredients; you can simply switch for the ones you like.
+I love this recipe because it is fully customizable, and you don't need to wait until you have all the ingredients; you can switch for the ones you like.

 ❓ Is this Gluten-Free granola good for you?